karatelabs/karate/README.md

 For every HTTP request made from Karate, the internal flow is as follows:
 * did we [`configure`](#configure) the value of `headers` ?
 * if so, is the configured value a JavaScript function ?
   * if so, a [`call`](#call) is made to that function.
   * did the function invocation return a map-like (or JSON) object ?
+    * all the key-value pairs are added to the HTTP headers.
+* or is the configured value a JSON object ?
-* if so, all the key-value pairs in the returned object are added to the HTTP headers.
+  * all the key-value pairs are added to the HTTP headers.

 This makes setting up of complex authentication schemes for your test-flows really easy.
 It typically ends up being a one-liner that appears in the `Background` section at